 Home to some of the most incredible natural wonders in the United States, the Golden State is easily one of the most beautiful destinations in the world to travel through if you love awe-inspiring views and outdoor adventures.

 Mighty peaks, vast deserts, idyllic alpine lakes, and endless forests are just a few of the landscapes that dot the road.
 California sure knows how to do nature right from west to east and south to north, especially if you’re looking for variety in your travel itinerary.

-No matter the adventure you’re looking for, the Sunshine State is almost guaranteed to have it.
+No matter the adventure you’re looking for, the Golden State is almost guaranteed to have it.

 From walking under canopy shades of the world’s most giant trees to driving past colorful mountainsides in the desert, here’s the ultimate California bucket list every nature lover needs to complete.

 Do not forget to buy travel insurance to travel to the United States.
 Hopefully, you don’t need to use it, but it is better to be prepared for any eventuality or emergency.

 In my case, I have Chapka’s annual insurance, with worldwide medical assistance with good coverage.
 Also, you can use our link to get a 7% discount on Chapka Insurance.

 Choosing travel insurance will depend mainly on the duration and coverage of the insurance.
 Therefore, it is best to inform yourself well to choose the best insurance available.

 If you want, you can review our guide on how to choose travel insurance, where you will find comparisons, opinions, and discounts.